Alemi7523/Alemi7523.github.io/index.md

 Now, enter the hut at the northwest for another scene.
 There is a talking Braixen here.
 The choice here doesn’t matter, but it gives you Braixen’s background.
-She can talk because of a device Saki made, and Saki put her on a ball when they were kidnapped, but Braixen doenst have a trainer and doesn’t want one.
+She can talk because of a device Saki made, and Saki put her on a ball when they were kidnapped, but Braixen doesn’t have a trainer and doesn’t want one.
 The sigils were also harming her, so she is in that hut separated.

 Now leave the hut for another scene.